 It’s not always easy getting kids to play alone, they do love our company!
 But give it a try, one step at a time.
-At first, try to just sit beside your little one silently, while he or she plays.
-Let him or her explore the play materials freely.
-Once he or she is absorbed in the activity, try moving to another part of the room.
+At first, try to just sit beside your little one silently, while he plays.
+Let him explore the play materials freely.
+Once he is absorbed in the activity, try moving to another part of the room.
 Your toddler will still feel comfortable with you nearby.
-When your little one is happily playing on his or her own, try not to hover, but make sure his or her play area is safe and comfortable.
+When he is happily playing on his own, try not to hover, but make sure his play area is safe and comfortable.

 “Children flourish when they have opportunities to make choices about what they do, particularly in play situations.” – Jean Ispa, PhD

-It’s important to show affection towards your children while supporting their play and at the same time being careful not to dictate exactly how they should do it.
+It’s important to show affection towards your children while supporting their play and, at the same time, be careful not to dictate exactly how they should do it.
 That way, you’ll benefit their development.
-Let your little one play without direction for a while, and you’ll see his or her creativity flourish before you.
+Let your little one play without direction for a while, and you’ll see his creativity flourish before you.

 Chew, J. (2013).
 Mothers’ Behavior during Playtime Linked to Young Children’s Engagement with Them, MU Researcher Says.
 Retrieved July 18, 2016, from http://munews.missouri.edu/news-releases/2013/0204-mothers’-behavior-during-playtime-linked-to-young-children’s-engagement-with-them-mu-researcher-says/